vip306/IDS-Module1-alt3-New/chapter2.md

 ## 4. Factors

 In the last exercise, you found out that the data type of the region variable is `factor`.
 This data type indicates categories.
-Now let’s take a closer look at this type of data.
+Now, take a closer look at this type of data.

 `nlevels(<variable>)` returns the number of levels or categories in that variable.